 ・Sixth and Seventh (Bottom) Platforms: Displayed here are a variety of items used within the couple's household, including furniture, storage chests, mirrors, sewing kits, utensils and more.
 Ox-drawn carts may also be displayed on the seventh platform.

 To this day, Japanese families have continued the tradition of displaying these dolls.
 Grandparents will often give a set of the hina dolls to a girl as soon as she is born.
 White rice wine called ‘shirozake’ and peach blossoms are also placed beside the doll display, along with ‘hishi mochi,’ a kind of three-layered rice cake.

-Hishi mochi has three symbolic colors: White represents the pure and cleansing snow, the pinkish-red color to symbolize peach blossoms, and green representing the coming springtime.
+Hishi mochi has three symbolic colors: White represents the pure and cleansing snow; the pinkish-red color to symbolize peach blossoms (nodding back to the festival's Momo no sekku tradition); and green representing the coming springtime.
 The rice cake's rhomboid shape is traditional symbol of fertility.

 Some other traditional foods enjoyed during Hina Matsuri are: Chirashizushi, a slightly sweetened 'scattered sushi' that is served with a clam soup.
 For Hina Matsuri snacking, the tiny sugary pastel-colored rice crackers known as hina arare are the most popular choice, and only available during Hina Matsuri season!

 Hina Matsuri Events

 This is considered the most famous Girls' Day event in Japan, held in late February/early March.
 (In 2018 was held from February 23 until March 4.)